Did it:

 Next, how about:

-Roy Horan III (January 1, 1950 – October 12, 2021) was an American actor and martial artist.
-Horan was perhaps best known as Lewis in 1981 martial arts film Game of Death II, and Priest/Russian in 1978 martial arts film Snake in the Eagle's Shadow.
+Roy Horan III (January 1, 1950 – October 12, 2021) was an American actor and martial artist best known for his Hong Kong martial arts films.
+Horan played Lewis in the 1981 martial arts film Game of Death II, and Priest/Russian in the 1978 martial arts film Snake in the Eagle's Shadow, opposite Jackie Chan.
+He was a student of Hwang Jang-lee, who appeared with Horan in several films.

 to